Tatoeba: Openness

-Editing

-Registered users can add new sentences or translate or proofread existing ones, even if their target language is not their native tongue.
-However, users are encouraged to add original sentences or translations in their native or strongest language.

-Users can freely edit their sentences, "adopt" and correct sentences without an owner, and comment on others' sentences.
-Advanced contributors, a rank above ordinary contributors, can tag, link, and unlink sentences.
-Corpus maintainers, a rank above advanced contributors, can untag and delete sentences.
-They can also modify owned sentences, though they typically do so only if the owner fails to respond to a request to make the change.
+Use

+Users can search for words to retrieve sentences that use them.
+Results can be filtered by language, number of words, tag, and other criteria.

+Each sentence is displayed next to its translations and "translations of translations".
+A comment section facilitates feedback and corrections.

+Registered users can build downloadable lists of sentences, which are private, public or collaborative.

+Contribution

+Tatoebans are encouraged to contribute in their strongest language.
+They can add original sentences and translate existing ones.
+They can proofread or comment on other users' sentences, and "adopt" sentences without an owner.
+Advanced contributors are also allowed to tag, link, and unlink sentences.

+When the owner of a sentence does not respond to a correction request, only a corpus maintainer has the power to update or delete the sentence.

+Governance

+As founder of Tatoeba, Trang Ho has long been the project's BDFL.

+In 2011, she set up a nonprofit organization to oversee the project.

+In 2022, she decided to step aside in favor of a small group of experienced Tatoebans.

+Languages

+As of February 2025, the Tatoeba Corpus has over 12,600,000 sentences in 426 languages.
+66 of these languages have 10,000 or more sentences.
+Over 1 million sentences have audio recordings.

+The sentences are interrelated within a graph that has more than 25,900,000 links.
+276 language pairs have over 10,000 translated sentences.

 Operation

 Tatoeba received a grant from Mozilla Drumbeat in December 2010.

 Some work on the Tatoeba infrastructure was sponsored by Google Summer of Code, 2014 edition.

+Since 2014, Tatoeba has been supported by donations.

 In May 2018 they received a $25,000 Mozilla Open Source Support (MOSS) program grant.

 In August 2019 they received a $15,000 Mozilla Open Source Support (MOSS) program grant.

 Access to content

-Content licensing
+Licensing

-By default, the sentences of the Tatoeba Corpus are published under a Creative Commons Attribution 2.0 license, freeing it for academic and other use.
-Users can also contribute sentences under Creative Commons Zero, though translations of those sentences currently can't share the same license.
+By default, the sentences of the Tatoeba Corpus are published under a CC BY license, freeing it for academic and other use.
+Users can also contribute sentences under CC0, though translations of those sentences currently can't share the same license.

-Audio recordings of the sentences use the speaker's choice of license, such as CC BY 4.0, BY-SA, BY-NC, or no public license at all.
+Audio recordings of the sentences use the speaker's choice of license, such as CC BY, CC BY-SA, CC BY-NC, or no public license at all.